CESNET/du-docs/docs/binderhub.md

 The setting currently works for repositories hosted on `github.com`.
 If you use another git service (gitlab, zenodo, ...), please contact us at <a href="mailto:k8s@ics.muni.cz">IT Service desk</a>.

-## SSH key inside the instance
+## SSH keys inside the instance
-To ensure more flexibility, we generate SSH keypair for everyohe who spawns at least one Jupyter notebook via BinderHub.
-This SSH keypair is mounted to notebook instance (`/home/jovyan/.ssh/ssh.priv` and `/home/jovyan/.ssh/ssh.pub`) and can be used e.g. to import public key to GitHub account.
-That way you can update and work with your Git repositories directly from notebook.
+For more flexibility, we generate an SSH key pair for everyone who spawns at least one Jupyter notebook via BinderHub.
+This SSH keypair is mounted on the notebook instance (`/home/jovyan/.ssh/ssh.priv` and `/home/jovyan/.ssh/ssh.pub`) and can be used to import public key to GitHub account.
+This way you can update and work with your Git repositories directly from your notebook.

-Same SSH keypair is mounted to all your BinderHub notebooks.
+The same SSH key pair is mounted on all your BinderHub notebooks.

 ## Where to find running notebooks
-Your running notebooks can be found at `https://bhub.cloud.e-infra.cz/`.
-Clicking on address redirects you to the notebook instance.
-Because redirection links include random strings it is advised to work in one browser where cookies can be stored and you don;t have to remember long notebook addresses.
-Also, avoid incognito windows because the session cookie won't save and when you close the tab, you will not find the instance in control panel.
+You can find your running notebooks at `https://bhub.cloud.e-infra.cz/`.
+Clicking on the address will redirect you to the notebook instance.
+Because redirection links contain random strings, it is recommended to use a browser that can store cookies and does not require you to remember long notebook addresses.
+Also, avoid incognito windows because the session cookie won't be saved and when you close the tab, you won't find the instance in Control Panel.

 ## Limits
-Currently, every user is limited to spawn 5 projects.
-If you reach quota but you want to deploy new instance, an error will appear under loading bar of BinderHub index page.
+Currently, each user is limited to spawning 5 projects.
+If you reach the quota and try to deploy a new instance, an error will appear below the loading bar of the BinderHub index page.

 ![projects_limit](binderhub-images/limit.png)

-To spawn new instance, you have to delete one of your running instances.
-This can be done in JupyterHub control panel (JupyterHub is used underneath BinderHub).
+To spawn a new instance, you need to delete one of your running instances.
+This can be done in the JupyterHub control panel (JupyterHub is used under BinderHub).
 Navigate to `https://bhub.cloud.e-infra.cz/` and stop any instance you don't need.
-When red button `delete` appears, click on that one as well.
-After that, it should be possible to spawn new instance at [binderhub.cloud.e-infra.cz](https://binderhub.cloud.e-infra.cz/).
+If you see a red `Delete` button, click it.
+After that you should be able to spawn a new instance at [binderhub.cloud.e-infra.cz](https://binderhub.cloud.e-infra.cz/).

 ![projects_panel](binderhub-images/hubpanel.png)